Ellamental2/obsidian-sylvalia/The Party/The Party.md

 Previously members of the [Twilight Pegasus Guild](Twilight%20Pegasus%20Guild.md).
-But working on the side for [Duke](Duke's%20Organisation.md) After [[The Xorn]], they returned to Sandhall, and their signets rings showing them as members of the [[Twilight Pegasus Guild]] disolved
+But working on the side for [Duke](Duke's%20Organisation.md) After [[The Xorn]], they returned to Sandhall, and their signets rings showing them as members of the [[Twilight Pegasus Guild]] dissolved to dust.

 Ex-Members:
 [Zevuv(Dead)](Zevuv(Dead).md)